-Students admitted to the MBA Program will be required to follow a specific course sequence, which will depend on the student's program option at admission, i.e., Generalist, International Finance concentration, or International Marketing concentration.
-All three course sequences will be based on a set schedule, and will be designed to make it possible - assuming a Fall term start and a course load of two courses per term - to complete the MBA Program in just six consecutive terms (excluding Summer II); i.e., in less than two years.
+Students admitted to the M.B.A. program will be required to follow a specific course sequence, which will depend on the student's program option at admission. i.e., Generalist, International Finance concentration.
+International Marketing concentration, Health Care Management concentration or Management of Construction Enterprises concentration.
+All three course sequences will be based on a set schedule, and will be designed to make it possible - assuming a Fall term start and a course load of two courses per term - to complete the M.B.A. program in just six consecutive terms (excluding Summer II); i.e., in less than two years.
 This program completion time would become significantly shorter for students who take a full course load of three or more courses per term.

-COURSE SCHEDULE 2008-2009
+COURSE SCHEDULE 2009-2010

-FALL 2008

-CORE ACCG 601 Accounting Info. & Management Decisions
+FALL 2009 CORE ACCG 601 Accounting Info. and Management Decisions